Table of Contents

 Twigs and Branches: Exploring Different Tree Species

-As an arborist, you will encounter a diverse range of tree species.
+When you become an Arborist, you will encounter a diverse range of tree species.
 Here are some commonly dealt with trees and their unique characteristics:

 Understanding the distinctive traits of different tree species allows arborists to provide specialized care.